 The battery and resistors generate a negative voltage near 100mV which is a good value for the 1N5711.
 Other diode types may need a different offset correction and the 82k value may be varied to give a correct reading when measuring a several volt RF signal.
 A 200k potentiometer may be substituted for the 82k resistor if an adjustable offset is desired.
 If an RMS readout is desired, add a 4.15 megohm resistor in series with the 10 megohm meter.
 (A 3.9 meg. in series with a 270k will work well.)
 Fig. 3 shows a differential version suitable for measuring the RF voltage across a component in a circuit.
 The probe should give the same reading when the leads are reversed.

-Here's Fig. 2 built into a cheap LED flashlight case.
+Here's Fig. 2 above built into a cheap LED flashlight case.
 I used an old 1N60 germanium diode for the detector and the 82k was just about right.
 (Some modern 1N60 diodes are actually Schottky types and may behave differently.
 Look for tarnished legs and an older diode style to duplicate this probe exactly - not that it matters much - Schottkys work, too.)

 I removed the flashlight's push-button power switch and replaced it with a disk of PCB material holding a miniature binding post.
 The disk is held in place by epoxy.
 A ground lead also passes through a hole in the PCB disk (blue wire tied in a knot).
 I found a scrap PCB with a useful set of holes for the components and secured it with the nut that comes with the miniature binding post.